Hey there 👋,

-New homepage and category pages went live last month, and I am trying to fill up good content in the “Coming soon” areas as soon as possible.
-Hopefully that’ll be don’t before May hits, I’ll let you know next time.
+The new homepage and category pages went live last month, and I am trying to fill up good content in the “Coming soon” areas as soon as possible.
+Hopefully, that’ll be don’t before May hits, I’ll let you know next time.

 While writing this I realized how quickly the first quarter of 2021 just flew by and it made me think about what goals I have in my mind for this blog that I would like to accomplish before the year ends.
 They were:

 Seems like almost everything in the list above has to be a little more than the double compared to the current stats in 9 months!

 In my two years of blogging, I’ve learned that income growth in a business can be exponential (unlike pay hikes in jobs), you can have the same numbers for 6-7 months straight, and suddenly that may grow 3 folds in a matter of two months, I know because it has happened to this blog last year.

 So I have hope, the goal might be difficult be it certainly is possible.